Skip to Main Content

 Both Main Volume & Supplement

-Sometimes only the amended parts are published in a volume's supplement, leaving the original text to be found only in the main volume.
+Sometimes only the amended parts are published in a volume's supplement, leaving the remainder of original text to be found only in the main volume.
 In that case, language in the supplement should direct you to the main volume to read the other parts of the statute.

 Below is an example of the South Carolina statute outlining the exclusive jurisdiction of the family court: § 63-3-530(A) entitled Jurisdiction in domestic matters.
 In this example from the 2020 cumulative supplement to the main Title 63 volume, which was last revised in 2010, only the amended subsection 17 is published in the 2020 supplement.
 However, notice the notation to "[See main volume for text of (1) to (16)]."